Healthcare Marketing – A Guide for Doctors & Practice Managers

 - Analyzing the unique value propositions (UVPs**) that your service has to offer

-(**) - UVPs are a clear statement that describes the benefit of your offer All of these are done in order to develop a sound outline of the different short-term and long-term goals and objectives and the different strategies and methods to accomplish them.
+(**) - UVPs is a clear statement that describes the benefit of your offer All of these are done in order to develop a sound outline of the different short-term and long-term goals and objectives and the different strategies and methods to accomplish them.
 No matter how big or small and new or established your practice may be, its healthcare marketing strategy should always focus on building the 3 most valuable pillars of healthcare marketing success to ensure its overall development.
 Those 3 pillars are:

 - A Satisfied and Loyal Patient Base